Wisdom and guidance is out there. These techniques are taught to parents in special educational programs, but they are applicable to any parents.

 - Mix it up – Be unpredictable.
 Give a reward sometimes but not all the time.
 Try different incentives, experiment with different ways to set boundaries and structure.

-- Research – Every child has something that works for them, example: one child may feel “punished” if sent to their room to be alone; a different child may feel “punished” if required to hang out with mom or dad for a period of time with absolutely nothing to do.
+- To think about discipline ask “where’s my leverage?”
+Every child has something that teaches them a lesson them, for example: one child may feel “punished” if sent to their room to be alone; a different child may feel “punished” if required to hang out with mom or dad for a period of time with absolutely nothing to do.

 - Does not show common sense and is not influenced by reason and logic;